GusBusDraws/GusBusDraws.github.io/README.md

 ## Change Log
 ### 2024-07-09
+- Begin working on adding Scifi Line to Smallway map
 - Add Scifi Gallery page to include in the Scifi Line of the Smallway
 ### 2024-07-08
 - Add Scifi Line widget to Smallway page